The Serious Side Effects of Long-Term Opioid Use

 Long-term use of opioid prescription medications (6 months of use or longer) can cause serious side effects, particularly when taken at high doses.

-What are some of the more dangerous side effects?
+What are some of the more dangerous side effects of long-term opioid use?

 Hormonal dysfunction

-Prolonged opioid use can have hormonal effects that result in changes in menstrual period and reduced fertility, libido, and sex drive.
+Prolonged opioid use can have hormonal effects that result in menstrual period changes as well as reduced fertility, libido, and sex drive.
+Research on the effect of opioids on the endocrine and other hormonal systems includes the risk of:

 Immunosuppression

-Prolonged use of opioids can also result in immunosuppression: the weakening of the immune system.
+Prolonged use of opioids can also result in immunosuppression or a weakening of the immune system.
 The most prevalent effect of opioid-induced immunosuppression has been reported as increased susceptibility to infection, increased risk of cancer, and an increased risk of HIV infection in drug abusers.

 • Amenorrhea or irregular menses